pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

  - 160x100,  use the '-lgfxpc88' library inclusion
  - 640x200, use the '-lgfxpc88hr200' library inclusion

+Target specific extras are listed in the <pc88.h> header file

 # Emulator notes

 An emulator capable of loading the T88 cassette file format is necessary, the default ORG address is $8A00, it was chosen peeping into the original software written in the eighties.